Geography PhD Studentships 2019-20

 To apply for any of the opportunities outlined above, please complete an application form on the Queen’s University Postgraduate Applications Portal.

 Doctorates are awarded for the creation and interpretation of knowledge through original research.
 This requires the ability to conceptualise, design and implement projects for the generation of significant new knowledge and understanding.
 The programme runs for 3 year full-time or 6 years part-time.

 WHAT IS AN MPHIL?

-An MPhil is similar to the PhD, but is undertaken over a shorter period of time.
-Entry to the MPhil programme normally requires at least an upper second class honours degree (or equivalent) in an appropriate discipline.
+An MPhil is like a PhD but is undertaken over a shorter period of time.
+Entry to the MPhil programme normally requires at least an upper second-class honours degree (or equivalent) in an appropriate discipline.
 The programme runs for 2 years full-time or 4 years part-time.

-There is a residency requirement (UK, EU) for all three funding schemes.
+There is a residency requirement (UK, EU) for most funding schemes.
 Funding for non-EEA students varies by country.
-For examples of international funding opportunities through Queen’s for 2018-19 please see here: http://www.qub.ac.uk/International/International-students/International-scholarships/ Applicants who are non-EEA nationals must satisfy the UK Visas and Immigration (UKVI) requirements for English language for visa purposes.
+For examples of international funding opportunities through Queen’s for 2019-20 please see here: http://www.qub.ac.uk/International/International-students/International-scholarships/.
+Applicants who are non-EEA nationals must satisfy the UK Visas and Immigration (UKVI) requirements for English language for visa purposes.

 Potential Supervisors in Geography